Virtual-Coffee/virtualcoffee.io/src/member-resources/slack-channel-guide.md

 ---

-### #machine-learning
+### #machine-learning-and-data

-Anything about machine learning is happening in this channel.
+Anything about machine learning, statistics, and linguistics is happening in this channel.

 ---